alttch/myval/README.md

 ## But there is Polars?

 Myval is not a competitor of Polars.
-Myval is a lightweight Arrow data frame which is focused on data transformation and IPC.
+Myval is a lightweight Arrow data frame which is focused on in-place data transformation and IPC.

 Because Arrow has got the standardized data layout, data frames can be converted to Polars and vice-versa with zero-copy: